Here you will learn about how to copy powerful marketing strategies of big companies.

 Start targeting your competitor’s customers, find out where they hang out and who they deal with — you can dig some valuable dirt in LinkedIn itself.

 Replication is the law of the universe, and business models are meant to be copied.
+But you must avoid 5 big mistakes startup founders are making each day

 Successful is the one who can innovate only 10% better than the nearest competitor or the market leader.

-Inspiration is everywhere and is waiting to serve you.
+After all inspiration is everywhere and is waiting to serve you.
 So who are you copying today?